Hip-hop culture: Graffiti

-One of the most common forms of graffiti is tagging, or the act of stylizing your unique name or logo.
+One of the most common forms of graffiti is tagging, or the act of stylizing the unique name or logo of oneself.
 Tagging began in Philadelphia and New York City and has expanded worldwide.
 Spray painting public property or the property of others without their consent can be considered vandalism, and the "tagger" may be subject to arrest and prosecution for the criminal act.
 Whether legal or not, the hip hop culture considers tagging buildings, trains, bridges and other structures as visual art, and consider the tags as part of a complex symbol system with its own social codes and subculture rules.
 Such art is in some cases now subject to federal protection in the US, making its erasure illegal.

 Bubble lettering held sway initially among writers from the Bronx, though the elaborate Brooklyn style Tracy 168 dubbed "wildstyle" would come to define the art.
 The early trend-setters were joined in the 1970s by artists like Dondi, Futura 2000, Daze, Blade, Lee Quiñones, Fab Five Freddy, Zephyr, Rammellzee, Crash, Kel, NOC 167 and Lady Pink.

 The relationship between graffiti and hip hop culture arises both from early graffiti artists engaging in other aspects of hip hop culture, Graffiti is understood as a visual expression of rap music, just as breaking is viewed as a physical expression.
 The 1983 film Wild Style is widely regarded as the first hip hop motion picture, which featured prominent figures within the New York graffiti scene during that period.
 The book Subway Art and the documentary Style Wars were also among the first ways the mainstream public were introduced to hip hop graffiti.
 Graffiti remains part of hip hop, while crossing into the mainstream art world with exhibits in galleries throughout the world.